 Source: Airlines for America, US DOT

 Shanker also noted that consumer surveys have shown that the airline industry is ripe for recovery, with over half of leisure travel respondents saying they would get on a plane today if they felt that it was safe.
-It is interesting to note that Dela Airlines just announced this week that they have had zero COVID cases transmitted on their flights this year.
+In addition, it is interesting to note that Dela Airlines just announced this week that they had had zero COVID cases transmitted on their flights this year.

 Source: Morgan Stanley Research, Survey Responses